IvanPitukh/PowerPlant_Household_Node_Backend/README.md

-Hi, Sharam.
-I have some issues with my UpWork account, the Support blocked me, and I am not even sure what the reason is.
+Hi, I have some issues with my UpWork account, the Support blocked me, and I am not even sure what the reason is.

 Can you email me to dreamskydev@gmail.com?
 Or My Skype is live:.cid.4d7236f36c739959